PHP-DI/PHP-DI/doc/definition.md

 ```

-## PHP code
+In addition to defining entries in an array, you can set them directly in the container as shown below.

-In addition to defining entries in an array, you can set them directly in the container:
+**Using an array is however recommended since it allows to cache the definitions.**

 ```php
 // Value